 We are required to confirm the audit of the prior year's accounts (in this case 2019/20) was advertised.
 Advertising is done after our 2019/20 internal audit work is completed.
-At this review we confirmed the notice of public rights was placed on the Council website, although the timing was slightly premature as the period for public inspection of the accounts preceded the Council's approval of the accounts.
-The Council will need to note this in the 2020/21 AGAR.
+We confirmed the notice of public rights was placed on the Council website, although the timing was slightly premature as the period for public inspection of the accounts preceded the Council's approval of the accounts.
+The Council will need to note this in the 2020/21 AGAR at line four of the Annual Governance Statement.

-No issues have been identified from our work to date requiring formal recommendation.
-We will extend our review of minutes to the end of the financial year at our final review.
+No issues have been identified from our work requiring formal recommendation.